-Arithmetic is among the oldest and elementary branches of mathematics, originating from the Greek word arithmos, meaning number.
+Arithmetic is among the oldest and elementary branches of mathematics, originating from the Greek word arithmos, means number.
 It involves the study of numbers, especially the properties of traditional operations on them such as addition, subtraction, division and multiplication.

 These are the basic operations, although the subject also involves advanced operations like computation of percentages, logarithmic functions, exponentiation and square roots.